Crissium/SilverDict/README.md

 ![favicon](/client/public/favicon.ico)

-This project is aimed to be a modern, from-the-ground-up, maintainable alternative to [GoldenDict](https://github.com/goldendict/goldendict)(-[ng](https://github.com/xiaoyifang/goldendict-ng)), written with Flask and Vue.js.
+This project is intended to be a modern, from-the-ground-up, maintainable alternative to [GoldenDict](https://github.com/goldendict/goldendict)(-[ng](https://github.com/xiaoyifang/goldendict-ng)), written with Flask and Vue.js.

 You can access the live demo [here](https://www.eplscz1rvblma3qpwsxvrpo930wah.xyz).
 (Please be polite and do not abuse it, as my knowledge of security is limited.
 And I've removed the button to delete dictionaries.)